 Apparently unrelated events can coincide in ways that are highly suggestive of deep and often numinous meaning.
 Such events invite an integrative interpretation wherein rational and logical categories are transcended and a unitive perspective of one's life and circumstance becomes more available.
 The ego dissolves as one is confronted by deeply meaningful patterns of confluence within one's life and circumstance.
 Through such experiences, one more easily inclines towards the notion that we are moved by more than meaningless chance and blind necessity.

 This remarkable phenomenon has been viewed as a manifestation of the very principle of synchronicity that Jung had devoted so many years and so much energy.
 It was as a metaphoric affirmation of the reality of synchronicity as an inherent aspect of human experience.
 The magnitude and power of the event also pointed towards the titanic capabilities present within human consciousness.

 Yet that was not all.
 At the time of Jung's death, his long-standing friend and confidante Laurens van der Post was returning to Europe from Africa.
 Completely unaware that Jung had died, van der Post dreamed that Jung was on the summit of Zermatt, Mount Matterhorn.
 In the dream, Jung waved to him and called out: "I'll be seeing you."

 Some years later, van der Post returned to Bollingen with a film crew for what were to be the final takes of a documentary about Jung's life.
-In his Jung and the Story of our Time, Van der Post describes what happened that afternoon:
+In his Jung and the Story of our Time, Van der Post described what happened that afternoon: